dydt/art_curation_taste/README.md

 Using fastai and what I learned in the [Practical Deep Learning](http://course.fast.ai/about.html) class, I trained CNNs using both ResNet-34 and VGG19 architectures to accomplish the aforementioned tasks.
 With predicting curators, the CNNs reached 80% accuracy.
 To put this into perspective, I, as a human who can tell that embroidered art was most likely done by a woman and that the prominent Impressionist painters were men, only achieved 85% accuracy.
 This amazed me.

-With predicting whether I'd like an artwork, the CNNs reached 81% accuracy.
-Again, this was very impressive to me.
+With predicting whether I'd like an artwork, the CNNs reached 67% accuracy.
+This was fairly impressive to me.
 I can't describe very well at all what commonalities the artworks I like have.

 For more details, please look at the jupyter notebook.
 The labels folder are dinky adhoc scripts I used to help me label data very quickly and avoid any labeling cross-contamination.
 (I labeled 1000 images from @womensart1 first, which means I knew they were posted from that account and thus could not include them in my curation benchmark.)